-\textbf{Statistical analysis.} PanoMMOcc contains $54$ sequences captured at $10$ Hz, each lasting $40$ seconds, yielding a total of $21{,}600$ frames.
+\textbf{Statistical analysis.} PanoMMOcc contains $54$ sequences captured at $10$ Hz, each lasting $40$ seconds, resulting in a total of $21{,}600$ frames.
 Among them, $42$ sequences are selected for semantic annotation to construct the occupancy benchmark.
-Fig.~\ref{fig:category} presents the class distribution of annotated categories.
-The dataset includes both daytime and nighttime scenes, capturing variations in illumination and environmental dynamics.
-Each sequence contains synchronized multimodal data streams, including panoramic RGB, thermal, polarization, and LiDAR, providing comprehensive sensory observations for panoramic occupancy perception.
-More details are provided in the supplementary material.
+Fig.~\ref{fig:class_distribution} presents the class distribution of annotated categories.
+The dataset covers both daytime and nighttime conditions, capturing variations in illumination and environmental dynamics.
+Each sequence provides synchronized panoramic RGB, thermal, polarization, and LiDAR data, offering comprehensive multimodal observations for panoramic occupancy perception.
+Additional details are provided in the supplementary material.